1-800-571-4646

 Safety Cuffs

-Help protect the wrist area and are 2 1/2" in length.
+Help protect the wrist area and measure 2 1/2" in length

 Wrap Cuffs

-Adjustable cuffs feature hook and loop or Velcro® closures at the wrist for a secure, custom fit.
+Adjustable cuffs feature hook and loop closures at the wrist for a secure, custom fit

 Gauntlet Cuffs

-Ensure added forearm protection and are 4 1/2" or more in length.
+Ensure added forearm protection and measure 4.5" or more in length

 Knitwrist Cuffs